StefanGheorghe996/Complex-Numbers-Multiplier/README.md

 For testing and simulation ModelSim PE is used.
 In order to test the modules, the module, testbench and monitor files have to be compiled.

+## Language
+Altough the README.md is written in English, the project folders and documentation is written in Romanian, as a requirement for the course.
+The Verilog code will be written in english (variable names, parameters, comments etc.) for further use and readability.

 ## License